-Learning how to play the flute at home alone or with a teacher is one thing, but playing any wind instrument on stage can be a terrifying experience.
-Here’s how to relax and be the music…
+The tricky part of learning how to play the flute in public is you don’t necessarily know how nervous you’ll be until you actually start performing!
+Playing with a teacher – or even in a school, community, or concert band – is one thing, but playing any wind instrument on stage can be a terrifying experience.

 In 8 Ways to Overcome Anxiety When You’re on Stage, I share tips for getting over stage fright.
-Since then, I’ve read three more books about overcoming performance anxiety.
-In this article I describe why I’m so scared on stage.
-I also share three of my favorite tips on how to play the flute on stage.
+Since then, I’ve read three additional music books about overcoming performance anxiety.
+Here in this blog post, I describe why I am so scared on stage – which are probably the same reasons you’re nervous when you play in public, too.
+More importantly, I share three of my best tips on how to play the flute on stage when you’re scared or nervous.

-It doesn’t matter if you call it stage fright or performance anxiety – what matters is learning how to play the flute comfortably and even joyfully when you’re on stage.
 Playing a wind instrument when you have stage fright is difficult because fear constricts your throat, restricts your breathing, and increases your heart rate.
 When I played a concert two weeks ago (I’m in a duet with an organist), I also noticed that my brain shut down and my hands were shaking.
-I did not play my flute well, and it took me two full days to calm down.
+I did not play my flute well, and it took me two full days to calm down after my experience.

 As you’ve probably already guessed, these aren’t technical tips for playing the flute – or any wind instrument.
-But don’t click away yet!
 These tips on how to overcome performance anxiety when you’re on stage are just as important.

 After all, it doesn’t matter if you can play the flute like the great flutist and composer Blavet…if you get up on stage and freeze, you can’t share the beautiful music you and your flute can make.